kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
 An article that bummed me out when I first read it four-and-a-half years ago.

-Kevin expressed his frustration while working on <a href="http://www.cappuccino-project.org/">Cappuccino</a>, an excellent UI framework for desktop web apps.
+Kevin expressed his frustration with why web developers were rejecting the use of JavaScript UI frameworks like Cappuccino and Ember.
+Despite the problems they solved, developers passed on them because of their ~seemingly~ large file sizes and steep learning curves.

 (freelancers worked at a company first)

 (i read stuff to make me better)